kdeguzm3/DeepDiveJS/README.md

 ## First Things First

-Add this code at the end of the <body> section of your html file:
+Add this code near the end of the <body> section of your html file:

 ``` <script src = "https://kdeguzm3.github.io/DeepDiveJS/diver.js" />```

+place this right before your main `<script>` tag.

 # DeepDiveJS
 Personal library for multi line functions used for boot camp